 - A FROM PREAMP TAPE OUTPUT.
-Connect one of the sets of "Tape Out" jacks on your preamp to these 4BX inputs, left to left and right to right.
+Connect one of the sets of "Tape Out" a jacks on your preamp to these 4BX inputs, left to left and right to right.
 (Right commonly is designated by red cable ends; for some people it helps simply to remember that "red" and "right" start with the same letter.)
 You can use either Tape 1 or Tape 2. - B TO PREAMP TAPE INPUT.
-Connect these outputs to your preamp's "Tape In" Be sure that this signal return goes to the same-number tape-monitor loop on your preamp as it came from, i.e., no. 1 or 2 or whatever.
+Connect these outputs to your preamp's "Tape In."
+Be sure that this signal return goes to the same-number tape-monitor loop on your preamp as it came from, i.e., no. 1 or 2 or whatever.
 Also note that in order for you to use your 4BX in this hookup, your preamp must always be switched on its front panel to the corresponding Tape position (Tape 1 or Tape 2, etc.). - C FROM TAPE RECORDER OUTPUT.
 Connect your deck's PLAY, OUTPUT, TAPE OUT, LINE, or MONITOR outputs to these 4BX inputs. - D TO TAPE RECORDER INPUT.
 Connect these outputs to the INPUT, LINE IN, REC(ORD) or whatever on your tape deck.

-Note: regarding these two tape-deck hookups, if you have a dbx noise-reduction unit or other signal-processing equipment, see the connection diagram on page 12.
+Note: regarding these two tape-deck hookups, if you have a dbx noise-reduction unit or other signalprocessing equipment, see the connection diagram on page 12.

-E FUSE HOLDER and POWER CORD.
+FUSE HOLDER and POWER CORD.
 Replace a blown fuse with the same type (as marked), but if the new fuse blows, have the unit checked.
 Connect the power cable to the appropriate power source; the correct information is printed on the 4BX's rear panel next to the cable's entry hole.
-The 4BX may be damaged if it's not connected to the proper power source (US/Canada, 117 V ac, 50-60 f1z; elsewhere, also as marked), If your unit has a switch for different power sources, be sure it's set correctly.
+The 4BX may be damaged if it's not connected to the proper power source (US/Canada, 117 V ac, 50-60 Hz; elsewhere, also as marked).
+If your unit has a switch for different power sources, be sure it's set correctly.

-A word about switched and unswitched ac outlets on other components to plug the 4BX into.
-If the 4BX is in an unswitched outlet, its memory still operates when it's off, and when you turn the unit on, all functions are in their last made, as noted earlier.
-However, on "first power" (which is every time if the 4BX is in a switched outlet, or after a power failure or unplugging of the cord if not), the unit reverts to SOURCE and PRE, the VOLUME will come on muted and then will unmute to about the -15-dB level, and EXPANSION, TRANSITION LEVEL, and IMPACT RESTORATION all will be centered at about their mid-, or 50-percent, settings.
+A word about switched and unswitched acoutlets on other components to plug the 4BX into.
+If the 4BX is in an unswitched outlet, its memory still operates when it's off, and when you turn the unit on, all functions are in their last mode, as noted earlier.
+However, on "first power" (which is every time if the 4BX is in a switched outlet, or after a power failure or unplugging of the cord if not), the unit reverts to SOURCE and PRE, the VOLUME will come on muted and then will unmute to about the - 15-dB level, and EXPANSION, TRANSPITON LEVEL, and IMPACT RESTORATION all will be centered at about their mid-, or 50-percent, settings.
 One reason for putting the 4BX in one of your other components' switched jacks, if you don't care about not maintaining any of your 4BX function settings, is that then the 4BX will be turned on and off with your system, and you won't get in the habit of using its own OFF and potentially causing sudden level changes.

 F IMPACT RELEASE RATE.
 This control affects the rate (speed) at which impact restoration decreases.
-That is, the end of the attack may be made to die more and less quickly, There's no one correct setting for all music, just as there's no perfect all-purpose setting of the front-panel IMPACT RESTORATION, but you'll probably be able to find one position that suits most of your listening, Much popular music benefits from a faster reduction of its transients' decay (turn the control clockwise); the rhythmic drive is enhanced appropriately.
-Such a setting, however, may make gentler, longer-phrased music sound a little out of breath or sometimes staccato and jabbing (e.g., piano), so a slower release rate is more suitable, to preserve the proper spaciousness.
-And these are just the extremes of music.
-Experiment to find what sounds best to you most of the time; the factory setting is just a starting point.
-The control is easily turned with a small flat-bladed screwdriver, such as often come with phono cartridges.
+That is, the end of the attack may be made to die more and less quickly.
+There's no one correct setting for all music, just as there's no perfect all-purpose setting of the front-panel IMPACT RESIGNATION, but you'll probably be able to find one position that suits most of your listening.
+Much popular music benefits from a faster reduction of its transients' decay (turn the control clockwise); the rhythmic drive is enhanced appropriately.
+Such a setting.